Physics-50/Module-1/docs/syllabus.md

 + Up to 48 hours past the deadline: 15%
 + Up to 72 hours past the deadline: 20%

 In recognition that this is a very unusual semester you may have two extensions of up to 24 hours without penalty over the course of the semester, provided you let us know in advance by e-mailing jarlett@hmc.edu that you would like the assignment to count for one of these extensions.
-(The extensions may be used for mini-questions, checkpoints or deliverables).
-If you are experiencing extenuating circumstances that might warrant additional flexibility such as acceptance of late work beyond our standard late acceptance window, or additional no penalty 24-hour extensions beyond the standard two we are offering, please don't hesitate to reach out.
+(The extensions may be used for mini-questions, checkpoints or deliverables.)
+If you are experiencing extenuating circumstances please don't hesitate to reach out.

 # Online Resources
 The course website is available on Sakai, where you will find links to each Module of the course in the side menu of the Physics 50 page.
 Also linked from that page are Gradescope, Piazza, and Zoom.
-You will submit the Module checkpoints and deliverables through Gradescope.In Piazza you can ask questions to the class; we encourage you to use this forum to ask your classmates and instructors course-related questions.
+You will submit the Module checkpoints and deliverables through Gradescope.
+In Piazza you can ask questions to the class; we encourage you to use this forum to ask your classmates and instructors course-related questions.
 Office hours are offered by all the instructors -- students should feel welcome to join any professor’s office hours.
 The office hour starting times are listed and hosted out of the “Office Hours” link on the side menu of Sakai -- each office hour will be open for 30 minutes and students will raise their questions on a first come, first served basis.

 We will also be using Google apps including Docs, Sheets, and Colaboratory.
 There will be several templates assigned at various times throughout the course via Google Classroom.
 Google Classroom enables us to create copies of documents for every student.
 You will need to login to Google Classroom when prompted from the Module instructions, but you do not need to actively monitor Google Classroom for new assignments.
 Sakai is our primary point of contact with you, not Google Classroom.